doozr/doozr.github.io/_posts/2016-07-05-get-up-and-go.md

 It's not the worst layout, but the weird `$GOPATH` thing where all of your Go projects and all of their dependencies exist in one gigantic directory structure seems weird.
+And having your public facing source control in the project name is just bizarre.
 That said, it makes managing it easier.

 I just think they missed a trick by not calling it `$GOHOME`.